-We are currently conducting a Phase 2 study at Montefiore Medical Center, Bronx, New York, using our intraductal technology to deliver fulvestrant directly to the site of the tumor via the breast ducts.
-Our program to use our intraductal technology to deliver CAR-T and other immunotherapies is in the preclinical phase.
+We are currently conducting a Phase 2 study, using our intraductal technology to deliver fulvestrant directly to the site of the tumor via the breast ducts.
+Our program to use our intraductal technology to deliver CAR-T and other immunotherapies is in the pre-clinical phase.